Brabn/UV-3DPrinter/README.md

 The main controller is connected to the same PC via USB (with an emulated COM port) through which G-commands are transmitted to control the printer.

 The resin tank can be tilted at a small angle using a stepper motor.
-Limit switches are also installed in extreme positions to stop tilting
+Limit switches are also installed in extreme positions to stop swinging
 To control the printer, a positions latching joystick is used, which allows you to raise and lower the table manually.

 In print mode, any movement of the joystick stops the current movement.